amirhossein-haerian/kth-api/README.md

 1. Change the data endpoints to handle values with `firstName` and `lastName`, instead of just `name`.
 Example: `{ "name": "John Doe" }` to `{ "firstName": "John", "lastName": "Doe"}`.
 2. Add `PUT` and `DELETE` data endpoints.
 3. Refactor data endpoints to person endpoints.
 Example: _GET /v1/data/{id}_ to _GET /v1/person/{id}_.
-4. Add room endpoints.
-Room data should have appropriate properties.
+4. Add endpoints for CRUD operations on rooms.
+Example: _GET /v1/room/{id}_.
+Rooms should have appropriate properties.

 ### Extra credit